 - OATs: There are two forms of OATs procedures- osteochondral autograft transfer and osteonchondral allograft transplantation.
 An autograft transfer requires tissue to be harvested from the patient, while an allograft requires a donor tissue from a tissue bank.
 In an autograft OATs procedure, small plugs of cartilage and bone are removed from the healthy portion of a patient’s knee and transferred to the damaged area.
 In an allograft OATs procedure, the cartilage and bone plugs are harvested from a donor and transplanted to the damaged area.

-Recovery and Rehabilitation Following Surgical Articular Cartilage Treatment
+What is the Recovery Following Surgical Articular Cartilage Treatment?

 Patients will be prescribed a strict physical therapy rehabilitation program after a knee cartilage repair procedure.
 It is strongly suggested that patients work with the in-house physical therapists at Howard Head Sports Medicine to optimize their rehabilitation.
 The physical therapy program varies for each patient based on injury severity and the articular cartilage treatment performed.
 Patients are encouraged to use crutches for a few days following chondroplasty.
 Patients are able to perform weight bearing with full range of motion activities following the procedure.
 Patients are encouraged to wear a brace for 6-8 weeks following Microfracture, an OATs or ACI procedure.
 Following the surgical procedure, patients will utilize a continuous passive motion (CPM) machine for about six weeks.

 For additional resources on articular cartilage treatment, or to determine if you are a candidate for a surgical knee cartilage repair, please contact Dr. Matthew Provencher, orthopedic knee surgeon in the Vail, Aspen and Denver, Colorado area.